The CGLMP Bell Inequalities: Appendix - Quantum Measurement Processes Replicating - Four Observables

-The \emph{first} possibility would be if the measurements on $A_{2},B_{2}$ which led to outcomes $k,m$ were performed \emph{first}.
-In this case the original density operator $\widehat{\rho }$ changes to $\widehat{\rho }^{\#}$ where (see Sect 8.3.1 in Ref \cite{Copenhagen})
+The \emph{second} possibility would be if the measurements on $A_{2},B_{2}$ which led to outcomes $k,m$ were performed \emph{first}, the results left unrecorded and then $A_{1},B_{1}$ measured leading to outcomes $j,l$.
+In this case after the measurements on $A_{2},B_{2}$ are carried out with outcomes $k,m$, the original density operator $\widehat{\rho }$ changes to $ \widehat{\rho }^{\#}$ where (see Sect 8.3.1 in Ref \cite{Copenhagen})